 Hydraulic fracturing, or “fracking,” involves drilling deep underground and injecting vast amounts of water mixed with sand and a brew of chemicals to fracture the shale formations and release the gas.
 Engineering advances in the last decade have also enabled the industry to angle the deep wells and drill horizontally, sometimes for miles, making previously inaccessible gas deposits profitable.

-The Energy Policy Act of 2005 provides financial and other incentives for companies to expand domestic energy production of various kinds.
-The law contains a provision often called the “Halliburton loophole,” which exempts the natural gas industry from certain requirements of the Safe Drinking Water Act, the Clean Air Act, and the Clean Water Act.
-Because of trade secret laws, the industry does not have to disclose the chemicals it uses in hydraulic fracturing.
+In 2005, Congress passed the Energy Policy Act, which contains a provision — often called the “Halliburton loophole” — that exempts the gas industry from certain requirements of the Safe Drinking Water Act, the Clean Air Act, and the Clean Water Act, including having to disclose the dozens of chemicals it uses.

 In Harm’s Way

 Increasingly, studies show that fracking operations have contaminated or depleted underground sources of drinking water, caused air pollution and triggered earthquakes.
 There’s a strong correlation between fracking sites and deteriorating health among nearby residents.
 And property values in many communities near fracking sites are taking a hit.

 While burning gas for electricity has lower smokestack emissions of carbon dioxide than burning coal, the total climate impacts are significant.
 Both the drilling and transportation of gas results in “fugitive emissions” of methane, a greenhouse gas that is 84 times more potent than carbon dioxide in the short term.